 Let's take a look at this diagram and understand the trigger mechanism:

 As we have already discussed, we have two types of triggers that capture the data and send you the notification depending on their nature of execution.
 Let's study them in detail.

 Real-time triggers are continuously executing in the back-end to look for the arriving data.
 As soon as the data arrives, real-time triggers send the notification at a quick glance as per the defined event.
 This trigger supports the asynchronous notification mechanism, which means there is no fixed time slot for the notification message to occur.
 It entirely depends on the occurrence of the specified trigger event.

 Webhook is another important mechanism as Quickwork real-time triggers are built using user-defined HTTP callbacks, similar to a webhook.
 The advantage of webhooks is that there is no delay, and it is more efficient as we only receive notifications from apps when events occur.
 Also, webhook triggers eliminate sending multiple requests just to check whether the trigger event has occurred or not.
 It sends a single request for a single event, thus executing the process faster.
 In this way, you have your data or task ready to be dealt with.
 Look at the following example of a real-time trigger:

-Scheduler keeps looking for an event periodically at specified intervals i.e., minutes, hours, days, weeks, months, and years to trigger accordingly.
-It's a customized alarm system that Quickwork has built, enabling users to deal with those chunks of data arriving at a specific time slot.
-Click here to know more.
+Scheduler by Quickwork keeps looking for an event periodically at specified intervals i.e., minutes, hours, days, weeks, months, and years to trigger accordingly.
+It's a customized alarm system that Quickwork has built, enabling users to deal with chunks of data arriving at a specific time slot.
+Click here to know more:

 The behavior of Quickwork triggers is FIFO in nature.
 The event with the oldest timestamp, present in a queue, gets triggered first.
 The pointer associated with queuing events keeps a record of which events have been fired off and which events are yet to be.
 In this way, the duplication of the data gets neglected.